aman1722/Growth.cx_Assignment/README.md

 ## Key Features

-- **High Prformance**: insures that the Library Management site can handle high traffic loads efficiently.
+- **High Performance**: ensures that the Tracking site can handle high traffic loads efficiently.
 - **Scalability**: easily adapt to increased user demand by adding more servers or resources as needed.
-- **API Devlopment**: building APIs, to interact with frontend interfaces, mobile apps, and third-party services.
+- **API Development**: building APIs, to interact with frontend interfaces, mobile apps, and third-party services.
 - **Database Integration**: can integrate with MongoDB, offering flexibility in choosing the right database solution.
-- **Security**: protect sensitive customer information, such as encryption, authentication, and authorization mechanisms.
+- **Security**: protects sensitive customer information, such as encryption and authentication mechanisms.
-- **Inventory Management**: efficiently manage book inventory, borrowing processing, and retuen processing.
-- **User Authentication and Authorization**: ensures that only authorized users can access certain parts of the website.
+- **User Authentication and Authorization**: implement user accounts for features like saving preferences, accessing history across devices, and maintaining personalized settings.
 - **URL Analysis**: Retrieve and store word count and media details from user-supplied URLs.
 - **Insight Storage**: Save insights in a database for future reference and analysis.
 - **User-Specific Insights**: Fetch all insights associated with a specific user.